-The Insolvency and Bankruptcy Code, 2016 ("Insolvency Code") is a one stop solution for resolving insolvencies which previously was a long process that did not offer an economically viable arrangement.
+The Insolvency and Bankruptcy Code, 2016 ("Insolvency Code or IBC") is a one stop solution for resolving insolvencies which previously was a long process that did not offer an economically viable arrangement.
 The code aims to protect the interests of Indian and overseas investors and make the process of doing business less cumbersome.
-The threshold amount to kick start insolvency proceedings originally envisaged in the Insolvency Code was INR 100,000.
+The threshold amount to kick start insolvency proceedings originally envisaged in the Insolvency Code was INR 100,000 (Indian Rupees One Hundred Thousand).